faudio/faudio/doc/Prerequisites.md

 # Tools {#Tools}

-The following tools are required to build the Audio Engine.
+The following tools are required to build Fae.

 ### CMake